Christian Norgaard tackle on Gabriel Martinelli could have broken my leg, says Arsenal winger

 Points dropped in match: 2

-Wolves 0-1 Arsenal, January 25: Myles Lewis-Skelly is sent off by referee Michael Oliver for a high tackle Matt Doherty.
-Arsenal go on to win 1-0, but only after Wolves' Joao Gomes is sent off to make it 10-vs-10.
+Wolves 0-1 Arsenal, January 25: Myles Lewis-Skelly is sent off by referee Michael Oliver for a high tackle on Matt Doherty.
+Arsenal go on to win 1-0 but only after Wolves' Joao Gomes is sent off to make it 10-vs-10.
 Lewis-Skelly's red card is overturned on appeal.

 Points dropped in match: 0

-Everton 1-1 Arsenal, February 5: With Arsenal leading 1-0, eferee Darren England awards Everton a penalty - which they score from - after Lewis-Skelly is accused of bringing down Jack Harrison.
+Everton 1-1 Arsenal, April 5: With Arsenal leading 1-0, referee Darren England awards Everton a penalty - which they score from - after Lewis-Skelly is accused of bringing down Jack Harrison.
 Lewis-Skelly's contact started outside the box before carrying in.

 Points dropped in match: 2